-Low adherence opportunities are generated for patients filling diabetes, cholesterol, and/or hypertension medications with an adherence score in the range of 60% - 79% in at least one of the three categories.
-A patient is considered "adherent" if their adherence is great than or equal to 80%.
-We follow the same format as CMS where if a patient is on insulin, we do not calculate their diabetes adherence.
+Low adherence opportunities are generated for patients filling diabetes, cholesterol, and/or hypertension medications with an adherence score between 60%-79% in at least one of the three categories.
+A patient is considered "adherent" if their score is greater than or equal to 80%.
+We follow the same format as CMS, where diabetes adherence is not calculated for patients on insulin.
 For hypertension adherence, we only include Renin Angiotensin System Antagonists.

 Using DPPR to calculate adherence

 The calculation also takes into account medications in the same drug class.
-This means that if a patient stops taking a medication in a certain therapeutic drug class (class, not "category") and switches to a different drug in that same class or a different dosage of the same drug, their score should not be affected.
+This means that if a patient stops taking a medication in a certain therapeutic drug class (not category) and switches to a different drug in that same class or a different dosage of the same drug, their score should not be affected.

 Calculating the adherence score